 Geodes can be found in a staggering amount of locations across the United States.
 To cover all of the potential here would be impossible.
 However, there are a few spots across the United States that stand out among geode collecting locations.

 The Midwest and Appalachia regions are known to contain several styles of highly coveted geodes.
 Kentucky, Iowa, and Tennessee are all known locations by geode collectors.
 In these areas, geodes formed in the abundant limestone in the region are the most common types.
-In fact, the state rock of Iowa is a geode!
+In fact, the state rock of Iowa is the world famous Keokuk Geode!

 The tributaries of the Green River in south-central Kentucky as well as along the ancient terraces of the Kentucky River are excellent locations for producing geodes.
 As a matter fo fact, the Green River has produced some very large geodes (two feet in diameter) and countless smaller ones.